 An ideal location for wine making

 California’s climate and landscape make it particularly well suited to growing wine grapes.
 The state receives year-round sunshine and its varied landscape supports a variety of wine grapes.
 The coast mixes the warm inland air with cool ocean breezes ideal for cooler climate varieties such as Pinot Noir, while sun-loving varieties like Merlot find their home on the drier hillsides.
-Chardonnay was the most crushed grape variety in Californian wine production in 2019, accounting for 14.5 percent of all wine grapes.
-Paradoxically, red wine grapes were overall the most crushed type in the state, with around 2.2 million tons of red wine grapes crushed in 2019.
+Chardonnay was the most crushed grape variety in Californian wine production in 2022, accounting for 14.4 percent of all wine grapes.
+On the other hand, red wine grapes were overall the most crushed type in the state, with around 1.9 million tons of red wine grapes crushed in 2022.